bonniesaunders/cryptopdfs/README.md

 # README #

+This is a collection of latex files using xelatex.
+They are to make worksheets from data generated at cryptoclub.org.
 Probably you should talk to me about it.

 ### What is this repository for? ###